muon-build/muon/README.md

 `muon` is an implementation of the meson build system in C with minimal dependencies.

-## Goals
+## Non-features

-`muon` aspires to generate build files functionally equivalent to what meson generates.
-Currently only a subset of meson's functionality is implemented, in particular only C projects are supported.
-Additionally, `muon` does not aspire to be bug-for-bug compatible with meson, and will throw an error in some cases where meson will not, but where it seems appropriate.
+- bug-for-bug compatibility with meson.
+In fact, `muon` aspires to be stricter than meson in cases where meson's implementation seems error prone.  `muon` uses the official meson documentation as its specification.
+- cli compatibility with meson.  `muon` has different flags, subcommands, etc., and should _not_ be renamed/symlinked to meson.
+  - additionally, various meson subcommands are not on the roadmap at all,
+    including:
+    - introspect
+    - devenv
+- phony build target generation (e.g. test, clean, etc.)

+Contributions welcome:
+- language support for languages other than C and C++
+- dynamic library building

 ## Status

 `muon` is complete enough to build complicated projects, however, many things are still not implemented.
 If you want to contribute, try using `muon` to build your favorite project.
+Bug reports welcome!

 ## Requirements